nguyenthang98/openstack-guide/README.md

 		 - edit the **/etc/chrony.conf** file:
 		 `server 192.168.122.102 iburst`
 		 (*Note: we are going to use management ip address of controller-vm to run chrony server*)
-		 - to enable other nodes connect to chrony deamon add the following line to **chroney
+		 - to enable other nodes connect to chrony deamon add the following line to **chrony.conf** file:
+		 `allow 192.168.122.0/24`
+		 - restart the NTP service:
+		``
  - On compute-vm:

 #### Install OpenStack - Stein Release